Loop-current charge density wave driven by long-range Coulomb repulsion on the kagome lattice: Introduction

-In this work, we focus on the translation symmetry breaking CDW and consider both the nn $V_1$ and the next-nn (nnn) $V_2$ interatomic Coulomb repulsion in realizing the 3\bQ\ CDW with spontaneous TRS breaking LC orders near vH filling on the kagom\'e lattice.
+In this work, we argue the importance of next-nn (nnn) interatomic Coulomb repulsion $V_2$ in realizing the 3\bQ\ CDW with spontaneous TRS breaking LC orders near vH filling on the kagom\'e lattice.
 The intersite Coulomb interactions have been considered in the original model realization of the LC states for the cuprates \cite{Varma}.
 More recently, it has been shown that $V_2$ plays a key role in realizing the correlation-driven topological insulators with orbital currents on the half-filled honeycomb lattice \cite{Raghu-prl08}, and in realizing the ordered LC states in bilayer graphene \cite{Zhu-prb13}.
-Moreover, correlation-driven LC states have been unveiled in density-matrix renormalization group study of the $t$-$V_1$-$V_2$-$V_3$ model, where $V_3$ is the third-nn Coulomb repulsion, at the filling fraction corresponding to the quadratic and flat band touching point on the kagom\'e lattice \cite{Zhu-prl16}.
+Moreover, correlation-driven LC states have been unveiled in density-matrix RG studies of the $t$-$V_1$-$V_2$ \cite{Zhu-prb18} and $t$-$V_1$-$V_2$-$V_3$ \cite{Zhu-prl16} models, where $V_3$ is the third-nn Coulomb repulsion, at the filling fraction corresponding to the quadratic and flat band touching point on the kagom\'e lattice.
 We are additionally motivated by the physics specific to the kagom\'e lattice close to the vH filling, namely the nesting and sublattice quantum interference effects discussed above.
 Note that in addition to the interatomic $V_1$ between different nn sublattices, the nnn interaction $V_2$ is also between different sublattices along the three hexagonal directions of the nesting vectors $\bQ_\alpha$, as seen in Fig.~\ref{suscep}a-b, and is therefore free of the sublattice obstruction.
 On the other hand, the third-nn $V_3$ is between electrons on the same sublattice, and thus subject to the sublattice obstruction (Fig.~\ref{suscep}a).
 We thus keep only $V_1$ and $V_2$ in the truncation of the long-range Coulomb repulsion.